canada-ca/guardrails-ransomware-prevention_mesures-de-protection-rancongiciels/EN/08_Report-Cyber-Incidents.md

 ## Description

-- As ransomware is considered a criminal offence, if you are a victim of ransomware, in addition to reporting to relevant internal and external bodies, report it to the Royal Canadian Mounted Police (RCMP) by contacting NC3Cyber-CyberGNC3@rcmp-grc.gc.ca and CCCS at cyberincident@cyber.gc.ca.
+- As ransomware often involve multiple criminal offences, if you are a victim of ransomware, in addition to reporting to relevant internal and external bodies, report it to the Royal Canadian Mounted Police (RCMP) by contacting NC3Cyber-CyberGNC3@rcmp-grc.gc.ca and CCCS at cyberincident@cyber.gc.ca.

 ## References